 Host and Moderator The moderator of Intelligence Squared U.S. debates since 2008, John Donvan is an author and correspondent for ABC News.
 He has served as ABC’s White House Correspondent, along with postings in Moscow, London, Jerusalem, and Amman.
-John is the coauthor of In a Different Key: The Story of Autism, which will be published by Crown in January 2016.
-In addition to premiering his first one-man show, “Lose the Kid,” in 2013 in Washington, D.C., John is a three-time Emmy Award winner and was a National Magazine Award finalist in 2010.
+John is the coauthor of In a Different Key: The Story of Autism (Crown, 2016).
+In addition to premiering his first one-man show, “Lose the Kid,” in 2013 in Washington, D.C., John is a four-time Emmy Award winner and was a National Magazine Award finalist in 2010.

-Senior Manager, Production and Events Amy Krafft previously contributed to donor cultivation and event planning for organizations in New York and Chicago, including the Museum of Arts and Design, the Museum of the City of New York, the Chicago History Museum and Shedd Aquarium.
-She holds a B.A. in History from the State University of New York in Buffalo and an M.A. in Museum Professions from Seton Hall University.
+Chief of Staff and Head of Production With a unique background in cultural institutions, Amy specializes in facilitating thought-provoking conversations and creative initiatives.
+Prior work includes managing events and conferences for the Rockefeller Foundation’s Bellagio Center, and acting as the liaison between the New York and Italian offices.
+She has also contributed to donor cultivation and event planning at the Museum of Arts and Design, the Museum of the City of New York, and the Chicago History Museum.
+Amy holds a B.A. in History from the State University of New York in Buffalo and an M.A. in Museum Professions from Seton Hall University.

-Research and Development Assistant Prior to joining IQ2US, Shea O’Meara completed the New York City Teaching Fellows Program, where she taught high school students with disabilities in the Bronx.
-She has also worked in foundation and nonprofit development and conducted political research.
-Shea holds a B.A. in Journalism from Ithaca College and an M.S. in Education from St. John’s University.
+Consulting Producer Shea has held multiple editorial and development positions at Intelligence Squared and is currently enrolled at Georgetown Law, where she focuses on international economic law.
+Prior to joining IQ2US, she was a New York City teacher working with students with disabilities in the Bronx.
+She has also worked in nonprofit development and political research.
+Shea earned a B.A. in Journalism from Ithaca College and an M.S. in Education from St. John’s University.